SpacePython12/teakettle/README.md

-# teakettle
+# TeaKettle
-A Minecraft mod that integrates with Python, allowing users to write Python scripts to control Minecraft
+A Minecraft mod that integrates with Python, allowing users to write Python scripts to control Minecraft.

+This mod is by no means finished.